Eric Haase Player Props: Tigers vs. Astros

-The Detroit Tigers and Eric Haase, who went 1-for-5 with two RBI last time out, take on Framber Valdez and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.
+Eric Haase -- 0-for-4 with an RBI in his last game -- will be in action for the Detroit Tigers versus the Houston Astros, with Cristian Javier on the mound, on April 5 at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Astros.
+In his last game he had a hitless performance (0-for-4 with an RBI) against the Astros.

 Eric Haase Game Info & Props vs. the Astros